 In other cases, our client may be on the property as a social guest, or they may be on the property for their own benefit.
 In these situations, the landowner may not have as much responsibility to the visitor.
 Then there are a whole host of other issues with landlord/tenant relationships, and injuries on land open for recreational use.

-In almost every case we have handled, and there have been a bunch, the insurer of the property owner will argue that our client was at least partially at fault in causing his or her injury.
+In almost every case we have handled, the insurer of the property owner will argue that our client was at least partially at fault in causing his or her injury.
 This is known as a contributory fault defense.

 Proving these cases comes with challenges.
 Often, the only person who knows about the conditions of the property at the time of the injury is the landowner.
 Building codes and uniform standards may come into play, which often involves expert witnesses.

-With the help of an Astoria slip and fall injury lawyer, you can put the experience needed to pursue compensation for these claims on your side.
-Contact the Di Bartolomeo Law Office, P.C. today to learn more about how we can help you get the compensation you deserve after your slip and fall accident in Oregon.
+With the help of an premises liability injury lawyer, you can put the experience needed to pursue compensation for these claims on your side.
+Contact the Di Bartolomeo Law Office, P.C. to learn more about how we can help you get the compensation you deserve after your slip and fall accident in Oregon.